-These natural fresh water pearls are from the Mississippi.
+These lovely natural fresh water pearls are from the Mississippi.
 These are from an old collection from the 1960's.
 They are NOT CULTURED!
-They are white with fine luster and are a "spike" shape.
+They are white with fine luster and are a "wing" shape.

 Different locations in the shell form the variety of shapes.
 Those along the lip are round and the largest ones are the rarest.
 Wing shaped pearls form along the back of the shell, and irregular or "baroque" pearls form in the heel of the shell.
 The brighter the luster, the more valuable it makes the pearl.